 Re-pot this plant in a medium-sized container.
 Plants do not grow too big and this way they can be displayed in a wider variety of spaces.
 About 3 years after planting, you should move it to a slightly bigger pot, but otherwise, replace the topsoil every spring to keep it fresh.

 Fertilizer for Watermelon Peperomia

 Lightly fertilize your Watermelon Peperomia according to package directions during the spring or summer.
-This will keep it healthy while avoiding over-fertilization which can have an effect on the leaf and stem coloration.
+This will keep it healthy while avoiding over-fertilization which can affect the leaf and stem coloration.